jp-mess/vae-color-article/algorithm/README.md

-# Tryint It Out Yourself
+# Code

-This is the developer guide for this project page: [Latent Space Color Correction](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/)
+This is the developer guide for this project page: [Latent Space Color Balance](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/)

 ## Installation